 See the BBS Summary and Analysis Website for citation, version number, and cautions regarding use.

-This part of the Home Page allows you to select a species, a region, and a starting and ending year, and the Home Page will conduct an analysis for that species, region, and period.
-Exercise caution in reviewing the results from this website, as it is often difficult to interpret BBS results without evaluation of information analyzed at multiple temporal and spatial scales.
+This part of the Home Page allows you to select a species, a region, and a starting and ending year, and conduct an analysis of population change for that species, region, and period.
 We identify a few limitations of trend data in our credibility measures discussion.
 Also note the disclaimer associated with all results.

 Return to Home Page